Dejai/iris/tools/appendParams/README.md

 # Append Params

 This tool was created as a way to append a unique session ID and a success parameter to the testing URL for an eCommerce order page.
-This was in conjunction with the new eCommerce application were building with Magento.
+This was in conjunction with the new eCommerce application we were building with Magento.

 This tool works best as a bookmarklet.
 You can use the following instructions to create your bookmarklet and test it out.
 > 1. Create a new bookmark in your favorite web browser.
 I suggest creating it from your browser's bookmark manager page.